 - 'conduct, in connection with practice as a registered patent attorney, that falls short of the standard of competence, diligence and behaviour that a member of the public is entitled to expect of an attorney.'

-The Regulations also provide that failure, without reasonable excuse, to provide information requested by the PSB is itself 'unsatisfactory professional conduct'.
+The Regulations also provide that failure, without reasonable excuse, to provide information requested by the Board is itself 'unsatisfactory professional conduct'.

 Regulation 20.28A also provides that if an attorney, without a reasonable excuse, fails to notify the Designated Manager in writing within 14 days of being charged with a serious offence (as defined in regulation 20.1), then that failure constitutes unsatisfactory professional conduct.
 A 'serious offence' is an indictable offence that involves obtaining property or a financial advantage by deception or fraudulent conduct.

-The PSB has a discretion whether or not to commence proceedings before the Tribunal if the PSB is satisfied that there is a reasonable likelihood of the attorney being found guilty of unsatisfactory professional conduct.
+The Board has a discretion whether or not to commence proceedings before the Tribunal if the Board is satisfied that there is a reasonable likelihood of the attorney being found guilty of unsatisfactory professional conduct.

 Other offences (professional misconduct, registration issues etc)